Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 Off-ramp map — where the funds left the chain:

-• Norden Finance Limited’s off-ramp endpoint, in this casefile, is the centralised exchange that holds compliance leverage — typically named in the packet alongside the deposit address.
+• InvestDayFX’s off-ramp endpoint, in this casefile, is the centralised exchange that holds compliance leverage — typically named in the packet alongside the deposit address.

-• Chain-analytics datasets cross-reference the Norden Finance Limited off-ramp wallet against historical laundering throughput.
+• Chain-analytics datasets cross-reference the InvestDayFX off-ramp wallet against historical laundering throughput.

-• The Norden Finance Limited packet is delivered to the off-ramp compliance desk in a format the desk’s reviewers act on.
+• The InvestDayFX packet is delivered to the off-ramp compliance desk in a format the desk’s reviewers act on.

-• Escalation pathways for Norden Finance Limited, where needed: IC3, the relevant state AG, and a civil-discovery overlay for KYC on the off-ramp wallet.
+• Escalation pathways for InvestDayFX, where needed: IC3, the relevant state AG, and a civil-discovery overlay for KYC on the off-ramp wallet.

-2. Trace on Norden Finance Limited — deposit pathway mapped across chains, captured with chain-of-custody hashes.
+2. Wallet trace on InvestDayFX — deposit-to-off-ramp pathway is mapped across chains with verifiable hashes.

-• Boundary on Norden Finance Limited — seed phrases are off-limits.
+• InvestDayFX policy — seed phrases are never requested.

 Open a free consultation